-Edge move along global axis.
+Edge move along average face normal.

 While moving the edges with the Push Pull Tool, connected faces update to maintain planarity.
 In addition, the moved edge is intersected with neighboring polygons.
 Both features are useful for creating roofs as shown below.